MarkEWaite/gke-experiment/tutorial.md

 <walkthrough-tutorial-duration duration="60"></walkthrough-tutorial-duration>

-In this guide you will learn:
+In this guide you will learn to:

-* How to create a Kubernetes Cluster in Google Kubernetes Engine (GKE),
+* Create a Kubernetes Cluster
-* How to Install Cloudbees Core on Modern Platforms on GKE,
+* Install Cloudbees Core on modern platforms
-* How to do some basic troubleshooting tasks with Kubernetes.
+* Troubleshoot basic issues with Kubernetes

-At the end of this lab you should have a basic understanding Cloudbees Core for Kubernetes.
+At the end of this lab you will have a basic understanding Cloudbees Core on modern cloud plaforms.

 Click the **Continue** button to move to the next step.